discretize/discretize-guides/builds/ranger/condi-soulbeast/index.md

 <Tab title="Condi Soulbeast Afflicted">
 <Message>
 This build is probably only worth running in a static group.
 It's damage depends on the amount of <Specialization name="Soulbeast"/> in the party.
-The build deals similar DPS with 2 condi Soulbeasts, and outpreforms the Krait build if you have 3 Soulbeasts in the party.
+The build deals similar DPS with 2 condi Soulbeasts, and outperforms the Krait build if you have 3 Soulbeasts in the party.
 If you are going to be on your own run the Krait rune setup!
 </Message>
 <Grid>
 <GridItem sm="4">